Fertilizer Specialties

 Soil activation within sustainable agriculture

-Soil activation aligns closely with sustainable and circular farming principles.
-By utilizing natural processes, dependence on artificial inputs is reduced.
+Soil activation is closely aligned with sustainable and circular agriculture principles.
+By utilizing natural processes, the dependence on artificial inputs is reduced.

 An activated soil contributes to lower losses, better yield stability, and a healthier soil system.